WebCraft Dev logoWebCraftDev

 The "all-inclusive" quote without booking detail

-If direct booking is not explicitly listed in the quote with the mention "Zenchef integration" or "TheFork Manager integration" or "OpenTable integration" or "custom booking system", it is not included.
+If direct booking is not explicitly listed in the quote with mention of the platform used and the economic model (commission or flat fee), it is not included.
 You will pay extra development after the fact.

 The provider who wants to sell you Wix or Squarespace